kubermatic/terraform-provider-kubermatic/examples/aws/README.md

 This examples shows how to deploy Kubernetes cluster on AWS using Terraform.

 To run, set up your AWS provider credentials and subnet ID.
-Configure Kubermatic host address.
+Configure MetaKube host address.

 Running the example